Setting up Meticulous tests to run in your CI provider

 - name: Run Meticulous tests

-uses: alwaysmeticulous/report-diffs-action/cloud-compute@v1
+uses: alwaysmeticulous/report-diffs-action/upload-assets@v1

 with: